News

 • Air Laying: Fibers are dispersed into an air stream and then deposited onto a moving conveyor belt.

-• Wet Laying: Fibers are suspended in a liquid medium and then deposited onto a screen to form a web.
+• Wet Laying: A web is created by suspending fibers in a liquid medium and then depositing them onto a screen.

 3. Needle Punching: